lautomator/codebreaker/readme.md

 to their correct positions or 10 guesses have been taken.

 This version can be run from any web browser.
 Download the source and open the ```index.html``` page in a browser.

+Special thanks to [Sam Halperin](https://github.com/shalperin) for several code reviews and direction.